fortunejs/fortune/README.md

 # Fortune.js [![Build Status](https://travis-ci.org/daliwali/fortune.png?branch=master)](https://travis-ci.org/daliwali/fortune)

+*Currently undergoing bit-rot while I work on the `rewrite` branch, all new activity is going on there.*

 Hello nerds.
 Fortune is a web framework for prototyping hypermedia APIs that implement the [JSON API](http://jsonapi.org/) specification.
 It comes with a modular persistence layer, with adapters for [NeDB](//github.com/louischatriot/nedb) (built-in), [MongoDB](//github.com/daliwali/fortune-mongodb), [MySQL](//github.com/daliwali/fortune-relational), [Postgres](//github.com/daliwali/fortune-relational), & [SQLite](//github.com/daliwali/fortune-relational).

 Get it by installing from npm: